mwelzl/draft-iccrg-pacing/draft-welzl-iccrg-pacing.md

 ## Other Motivations

-In some special cases, outside general Internet usage, the path properties may be well-known in advance (e.g. due to scheduling of capacity, etc.).
+In some special situations, outside general Internet usage, the path properties may be well-known in advance (e.g. due to scheduling of capacity, etc.).
 In this case, senders should pace packets at the scheduled rates in order to efficiently utilize that capacity.
-In some of these cases, the rates may be very high, and any sender burstiness might require large expensive buffers within the network in order to accomodate without losses.
-Cases where this applies may include supercomputing grids, private datacenter interconnection, and space mission communications {{I-D.draft-many-tiptop-usecase}}.
+In some of these cases, the rates may be very high, and any sender burstiness might require large expensive buffers within the network in order to accomodate bursts without losses.
+Situations where this applies may include supercomputing grids, private datacenter interconnection, and space mission communications {{I-D.draft-many-tiptop-usecase}}.